parksauce/docs/docker/general/setting-arrs-behind-vpn.md

 In this section we will breakdown each container and cover what they do.

 ### Gluetun
 This is perhaps the most important container in the entire stack as this will be the VPN for your containers.
 This section will require special configuration for each use case.
-It supports a variety of different VPN providers but some may require different environment variables.
-Be sure to check their [documentaion](https://github.com/qdm12/gluetun/wiki) to ensure its setup correctly.
+It supports a variety of different VPN providers, but some may require different environment variables.
+Be sure to check their [documentation](https://github.com/qdm12/gluetun/wiki) to ensure its setup correctly.
 The example used below is for Nord VPN.

 Most of the information in this section of the file we can just gloss over.
-Such as the section below this just specifies the image conatainer name and gives it the permissions it needs i.e. `NET_ADMIN`
+Such as the section below this just specifies the image container name and gives it the permissions it needs i.e. `NET_ADMIN`.

 ```yaml
     image: qmcgaw/gluetun:latest